briandoconnor/my-sandbox/20180329_spark_emr_example/README.md

 most similar to this cell" using scRNAseq data for example.
 Someone should see how well this works!

+Things to try:
+* on the Blue Box (HCA Data Store) team we'd like to scale our SPARK cluster and manifest up and see how well the Blue Box performs under load
+* ideally, uses of the HCA Data Store can process thousands of files simultaneously, so scaling the number of the following will be interesting:
+    * worker nodes
+    * partitions
+    * fastq files
+    * lines of fastq files used (beyond 1M!)

 Some other really basic improvements:
 * aggregating on biomaterial IDs instead of fastq file UUIDs, really this would be more meaningful for the k-mers for a biomaterial specimen for example
 * sorted output files